apache/spark/docs/howto/operator/gcp/pubsub.rst

     :end-before: [END howto_operator_gcp_pubsub_create_subscription]

-.. _howto/operator:PubSubPublishOperator:
+.. _howto/operator:PubSubPublishMessageOperator:

 Publishing PubSub messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A ``Message`` is a combination of data and (optional) attributes that a publisher sends to a topic and is eventually delivered to subscribers.
-The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubPublishOperator` operator would publish messages.
+The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubPublishMessageOperator` operator would publish messages.

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_pubsub.py
     :language: python